eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V16.md

 :penguin:
 When you have all the source files that you need, run the configure script, which detects how to build in the current build environment.
 ```
-bash configure --with-freemarker-jar=/<my_home_dir>/freemarker.jar --with-boot-jdk=/usr/lib/jvm/adoptojdk-java-14
+bash configure --with-boot-jdk=/usr/lib/jvm/adoptojdk-java-15
 ```
-:warning: You must give an absolute path to freemarker.jar

 :warning: The path in the example `--with-boot-jdk= option` is appropriate for the Docker installation.
-If you're not using the Docker environment, set the path that's appropriate for your setup, such as `/<my_home_dir>/bootjdk14`.
+If you're not using the Docker environment, set the path that's appropriate for your setup, such as `<my_home_dir>/bootjdk15`.

 :pencil: **Non-compressed references support:** If you require a heap size greater than 57GB, enable a noncompressedrefs build with the `--with-noncompressedrefs` option during this step.

 :pencil: **Mixed references support:** If you require a single build with both compressed references and non-compressed references available, enable a mixedrefs build with the `--with-mixedrefs` option during this step.
 Specify `--with-mixedrefs=static` for the VM to determine the reference mode statically (at compile time), or `--with-mixedrefs=dynamic` for the VM to determine the reference mode dynamically (at run time).
-The option defaults to determine the reference mode statically, if neither `static` nor `dynamic` is provided. _Note that `--with-cmake` must be used with this option, as it is only available with CMake enabled at this time._
+The option defaults to determine the reference mode statically, if neither `static` nor `dynamic` is provided.

 :pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl={fetched|system|path_to_library}`